diogo-fernan/malsub/README.md

 `malsub.py` is a Python 3.4.x script that submits a malware sample or a URL to multiple online services simultaneously via their RESTful APIs.
 It also allows to check the status of a specific analysis and pretty prints the results.

 `malsub` was written while having in mind the needs of security analysts who submit many samples on a regular basis.
-It is free for use by anyone interested or curious enough.

 # Supported Services